psychemedia/middle-english-romances/havelock-the-dane.md

 Als he tirneden of his serk,
 On his rith shuldre a kyne merk;
 A swithe brith, a swithe fair: 605
-" Goddot !" quoth Grim, " this ure eir
+" Goddot!" quoth Grim, " this ure eir
 That shal [ben] louerd of Denemark,
 He shal ben king strong and stark;
 He shal hauen in his hand